Mentorship

 About the Program

+Our Mentors are not a replacement for a lost parent.
+They listen, relate to a child’s loss, and provide support.
 Enrollment is simple + free.
-Children under age 14 must be enrolled by a parent or guardian, while children and young adults ages 14 – 24 may enroll themselves.
+Children under age 14 must be enrolled by an adult, while children and young adults ages 14 – 24 may enroll themselves.

 How it works